How to Make Homeschool Field Trips Meaningful and Educational

 Shipwreck (L3B3) example:

-Use Mission 1 and Mission 2 as your anchor.
-Have your child note how fins, tails, and body shape differ between shark species and other sea creatures.
+During the aquarium visit, your child notes how fins, tails, and body shape differ between shark species and other sea creatures.

 Parent Amplifier